-- 93% of Syrian households remain in debt to cover basic needs. - 18% of Syrian households are severely food insecure in both community and camps. - 27% of Syrian households reported difficulties in paying for food in the past 3 months. - 28% of Syrians 15 years old and above are unemployed. - 79% of Syrian households employ stress coping strategies (spent savings, took loans for non-food essentials, bought food on credit or sold household goods/ assets). - Alarming child protection concerns have been reported among refugees in both communities and camps: cases of withdrawn children from school have doubled, child labour has multiplied drastically (5-6 folds), and instances of early marriages due to financial stress have tripled.
+- 93% of Syrian households remain in debt to cover basic needs. - 18% of Syrian households are severely food insecure in both community and camps. - 27% of Syrian households reported difficulties in paying for food in the past hree months. - Unemployment has almost doubled from 11.9% in 2014 to 22.3% in 2023 (Jordan Department for Statistics, DOS), and stands at 28% for refugees aged 15 and above.
+The prospects for self-reliance through employment are challenging in the current socio-economic environment for both refugees and resident Jordanian citizens. - 79% of Syrian households employ stress coping strategies (spent savings, took loans for non-food essentials, bought food on credit or sold household goods/ - Alarming child protection concerns have been reported among refugees in both communities and camps: cases of withdrawn children from school have doubled, child labour has multiplied drastically (5-6 folds), and instances of early marriages due to financial stress have tripled.

-Data source: UNHCR Socio-economic situation of refugees in Jordan Q2 2023
+UNHCR Socio-economic situation of refugees in Jordan Q2 2023